Actindo-AG/Documentation/Core1Platform/BasicPhilosophy/04_ModuleOverview.md

 The *Warehouse Management* module is the central place on the *Actindo Core1 Platform* for organizing and monitoring warehouse processes.
 You can manage of stock levels per material.
 It allows several kinds of postings such as inventory, reservations, pickings, and sells.

 **Order Management System**
-Manages documents like order confirmations, invoices, delivery notes, returns
+Manages documents such as order confirmations, invoices, delivery notes, and returns.
+It receives return documents from the return management and provides orders for it.
+It sends delivery notes to the *Actindo Fulfillment* module

 **Customers and Suppliers**
 After orders are imported from any connected stores and marketplaces, customer master data is automatically created, or existing master data records are recognized and updated as needed.